|

 - One of our favorite wines is Rick's "Artist

 Series" Cabernet.
-The 2009 is a wine which we might say is
+The 2018 is a wine which is a

 Cabernet, Cabernet, Merlot, Petit Verdot and a drop of Syrah, this comes